PanicStation.org

 What to do now

-• worsening/severe pain with nausea or vomiting
+• worsening or severe groin pain with nausea or vomiting

 What can wait